 Any other time worked (i.e. case conference, meetings, case management, marketing events) must be recorded on a time sheet and turned into the CHHC office, by 8am, on Monday for the previous week.
 These time sheets can be emailed, faxed, or dropped off, but are due to Payroll by deadline of 8 AM each Monday.

-including then reduction in payment for late/incomplete documentation or termination from the agency, may occur (Rev 07/09/12, 03/27/15, 05/07/19, 11/26/19)
+If unable to meet these timeframes for an extended period of time and after assistance from direct supervisor including disciplinary action, then reduction in payment for late/incomplete documentation or termination from the agency, may occur.
+(Rev 07/09/12, 03/27/15, 05/07/19, 11/26/19)

 ELECTRONIC CHARTING AND EMPLOYEE EQUIPMENT REQUIREMENTS